Mark Kelly pulls off victory in Arizona Senate race as Democrats inch to majority

 Mr Kelly’s win over Republican Blake Masters puts Democrats one step closer to retaining control of the upper chamber

 Arizona Senator Mark Kelly will return to the US Senate for a full six-year term, defeating former venture capital executive Blake Masters by a margin of 52 per cent to 46 per cent.
-The win inches Democrats towards holding onto its Senate majority.
+The win inches Democrats towards holding onto the Senate majority.

 Mr Kelly’s victory comes after Democratic Senator Maggie Hassan held her seat in New Hampshire and John Fetterman won an open race in Pennsylvania.
 The results give Democrats 49 Senate seats.